 You can also take advantage of the service’s refer a friend option, where you will receive certain perks if you introduce people to the product.

 What Fees Do

 Wealthify Invest In?

-Wealthify works similarly to Wealthsimple in that it spreads your money across small ETFs for the most part.
+Wealthify works similarly to Wealthsimple in that it spreads your money across various funds.
 This means that your money can be diversified across more markets and options, meaning you won’t feel like you are putting all of your eggs in one basket.
 Do bear in mind that, as is the model for robo-investing, you won’t have any control over what you’re investing in.
 You just have to trust

 Wealthify: Pros and Cons

 - Wealthsimple’s straightforward service is already well-loved in North America.

 - Unlike some other robo-investment platforms, you can get access to tailored financial advice from qualified experts.